13 Old-Fashioned Food Terms You'll Only Hear in the South

 No worries, Killed Lettuce is not as violent as its name may suggest.
 In actuality, it is a popular dish served in the southern Appalachian Mountain region.
 Made from greens and onion, and tossed in hot bacon grease, Killed Lettuce gets its name from the wilted look they take on when the warm drippings are poured over it.

-Shoofly pie, which is a staple dessert of the Pennsylvania Dutch, is also a popular treat found down South.
+Shoofly pie is a popular treat found down South.
 Made from ingredients such as molasses, sugar, flour, and egg, the pie features a crunchy top layer of brown sugar crumbs.
-Some say the baked good got its name from the act of bakers shooing flies away as it was being made, while others think that the name may be derived from the old 1800s song "Shoo Fly, Don't Bother Me."
+Some say the baked good got its name from the act of bakers shooing flies away as it was being made, while others think that the name may be derived from the old 1800s song, "Shoo Fly, Don't Bother Me."

 Hoppin' John, made from black-eyed peas, rice, onions, and sliced bacon, is a Southern favorite that is most often served on New Year's Day for good luck.
 Hoppin' John's roots are in West African cuisine, inspired most specifically by the Senegalese recipe for a similar dish called thiebou niebe.

 Maybe one of the most famous Southern sandwiches, the Po'boy is a traditional Louisiana sandwich made from roast beef, fried seafood, crawfish, or oysters and served on New Orleans French bread.
 If you are heading down to Mardi Gras this year, be sure to try one of these lunchtime favorites while in town.

 Whether you grew up in the South or just have an affinity for Southern food, these are some oddly named—but delicious—options you won't want to miss.